TissueEngineeringLab/MyoFInDer/README.md

 * [GPU usage](#GPU-usage-with-nvidea-graphicx-card)

 ## General info
-Hello and welcome to the GitHub repository of Cellen Tellen!
-This repo contains all the necessary files and the source code for the installation of Cellen Tellen.
-Cellen Tellen is an open source platform for nuclei segmentation.
-It has tools to segment, count , indicate nuclei. \\
-Cellen Tellen was developed by Kulak university students.
-The program is fully written in python and uses Deepcell as the prediction model.
+This repo contains the source code of the program as well as all the necessary files for the installation of CellenTellen.
+CellenTellen is an open source platform for nuclei segmentation.
+It was developed by university students of Kuleuven campus Kulak to aid the Tissue Engineering Lab at the Department of Development and Regeneration with their research.
+The program is fully written in Python and uses Deepcell as the prediction model.
-The program has been tested in windows 10/11 and is not supported in linux or macos.
+The program has been tested on windows 10/11 and is not supported in linux or macos.

 ## How to install

-There are two installations that need to be done, the first one is the C++ buildtools from Microsoft Visual Studio which you can install by pressing this link <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/"> here </a>.
-Once downloaded you'll need to restart your pc this is needed for activating the buildtools.
-If you prefer you can read the rest of the download section and lastly restart your pc before executing the program.
+There are two installations that need to be done, the first one is C++ buildtools from Microsoft Visual Studio which you can install by pressing this link <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/"> here </a>.
+Once downloaded you'll need to restart your pc, this is needed for activating the buildtools.
+If you prefer you can read the rest of the download section and restart your pc at the end before executing the program.
 You can install the main program by clicking this <a href="https://gitlab.kuleuven.be/u0143112/graaftel/-/raw/master/Code/Graphical%20Interface/Cellen_Tellen.zip
-"> link </a> which should download the zip file.
-Once downloaded unpack the zip file and everything should work right now.
-There are two ways to start the program: you can always type 'CellenTellen.exe' in your windows search bar or just make a shortcut for it on your Dekstop so you can always easily acces the program plus you can rename the program to 'Cellen Tellen'.
+"> link </a> which should start downloading the zip file.
+Once downloaded, unpack the zip file and place the folder somewhere on your computer.

+There are two ways to start the program: you can always type 'CellenTellen.exe' in your windows search bar or just make a shortcut for it on your Dekstop.
 After restarting your pc for the buildtools you can execute the program, it's possible it gives a firewall error which you need to ignore by pressing 'more information' and accepting the program.